13thsymphony/Windows-Machine-Learning/Samples/DXCore_WinRTComponent/readme.md

 # DXCore WinRT Helper sample

-In early 20H1 Windows Insider Preview builds, the only way to access AI-focused accelerators with WinML is via the native C++ DXCore APIs; this will change in the final 20H1 release.
+In Windows 10 20H1, you must use the native C++ DXCore APIs to access compute accelerators in your WinML application.
 This sample demonstrates an easier method to consume DXCore from within a UWP app written in C#, JavaScript, or any other supported language.
 It does so by wrapping the DXCore native code in a Windows Runtime Component; the WinRT Component implements helper APIs which initialize a WinML LearningModelDevice using DXCore.

-*About prerelease APIs:** Support for compute-only adapters and the DXCore API are in developer preview during 20H1.
+*About prerelease APIs:** Support for compute accelerators and the DXCore API are in developer preview during 20H1.
 Functionality, performance and reliability are all incomplete and the API surface may change.

 ## About the AI on PC Developer Kit